Unstructured-IO/unstructured/docs/source/apis/saas_api.rst

 6. Upon successful sign-up, you will receive an email from Stripe.

-   - There will be an initiation fee that will be collected upfront for all new users.
-Please refer to the pricing information page on our website.
+   - There will be a small initiation fee for all new subscriptions.
+This one-time fee will be charged to your credit card to enable automatic billing.
 7. Click the "Pay this invoice" button in the email and follow the instructions to enter your payment details securely on Stripe website.
 8. Confirm the payment to complete this process.
 Look out for any confirmation prompts or messages that signify a successful transaction.

    - Note that we don't send out a receipt.
-If you want to keep a receipt, click the "Download receipt" button after completing the payment on Stripe.
+If you want to keep a receipt, click the "Download invoice" button after completing the payment on Stripe.

 .. image:: imgs/paid_api/stripe_email.png
   :align: center